-Minimize your intake of packaged foods made with refined rice or potato flours and keep an eye on sugar, fat, and sodium contents.
+- Minimize your intake of packaged foods made with refined rice or potato flours

 A Weak, Overly-Sensitive Digestive System

-With a Heathy Living Program you will be taught exactly what to do to help you strengthen your digestive function.
+With a Healthy Living Program you will be taught exactly what to do to help strengthen your digestive function.

 We have found that if you have a gluten allergy or are gluten sensitive*, you should start by going without gluten for a good 3 – 6 months.
 This gives your body a break and some time to rebalance.
 At the end of that time, you can slowly reintroduce gluten back into your diet.
 Your body will quickly tell you how much it can tolerate.

 For example, you may find that you can eat two slices of bread every day and always feel fine.
 But if you have too many pieces of bread or add in some pasta, your symptoms start to return.
 Always be guided by how your body feels.

 *If you have been medically diagnosed with celiac disease, a temporary exclusion diet will not work for you.
 You need to stay off gluten altogether.